Second Session, 43rd Parliament

 John Rustad: It’s an honour to be able to carry on with the conversation started yesterday around Bill 20.
 There’s been lots of rhetoric, lots of accusations, and I just want to summarize some of the things I said yesterday before I carry on here.

-Treaty is, ultimately, for a large form, the best form you could of reconciliation.
-The intent of treaty was to be able to create certainty around Section 35, to be able to bring certainty for the people in British Columbia, certainty for the people of a nation like the K'ómoks Nation and to allow them to be able to move forward in a good way as partners with Canada, with British Columbia to building success and building a future for its people.
+Treaty is, ultimately, a large form, or the best form you could, of reconciliation.
+The intent of treaty was to be able to create certainty around section 35, to be able to bring certainty for the people in British Columbia, certainty for the people of a nation like the K’ómoks Nation and to allow them to be able to move forward in a good way as partners with Canada, with British Columbia to building success and building a future for its people.
 This is the goal that I think should be achieved.

-So I look at it, and I think: “Okay, so what is this government actually doing?
+I look at it and I think: “Okay, so what is this government actually doing?
 Why do we have Indigenous-only health care?
 Why do we have Indigenous-only child care?
 Why do we have these things that, quite frankly, give the opportunity for division in this province?”
-And I understand Section 35.
+I understand section 35.
 I understand the rights.
 I understand what we need to be doing to repair many of the wrongs of the past.

 [11:05 a.m.]

-This government, when it goes to negotiate things like treaty or any other sort of agreements that it’s done, goes and negotiates them, finalizes them, then they go to the public and inform them.
+This government, when it goes and negotiates things like treaty or any other sorts of agreements that it’s done….
+It goes and negotiates them, finalizes them, and then they go to the public and inform them.
 There isn’t an engagement there.
 You wonder why the public then starts pushing back.
-To blame a political party for reflecting what’s already been going on in the public I think is quite wrong.
+To blame a political party for reflecting what’s already been going on in the public, I think, is quite wrong.

-When I look at, once again, a treaty, at this, I understand what the K’ómoks Nation is trying to do.
+When I look once again at this, I understand what the K’ómoks Nation is trying to do.
 I really do, and I support what they’re trying to do.
 This is what leaves me with such a difficult decision to make.
-Do I support a treaty that I know is flawed, a treaty that, quite frankly, is going to create untold problems down the road, so many unintended consequences?
-Or do I oppose something that I believe in, is a good thing, particularly for the K’ómoks People and, quite frankly, for the province?
+Do I support a treaty that I know is flawed; a treaty that, quite frankly, is going to create untold problems down the road, so many unintended consequences?
+Or do I oppose something that I believe is a good thing, particularly for the K’ómoks People and, quite frankly, for the province?

-So let’s just take this out and look at what would happen if we had treaties covering all the nations in this province, 204 treaties.
+Let’s just take this out and look at what would happen if we had treaties covering all the nations in this province — 204 treaties.
 Well, the model that is here, with UNDRIP being in place, is a co-governance model or a joint decision-making model.
-Essentially, that means all decision-makers, the province as well as the First Nation, need to agree or nothing happens.
+Essentially, that means all decision-makers, the province as well as the First Nation, need to agree, or nothing happens.
 That is what free, prior and informed consent is being interpreted as in the province of British Columbia.

-If all the treaties, all the nations in the province were all treaty nations, and the government was now in the situation where it had joint decision-making everywhere, why do we even have a provincial government except to fund the decisions that would ultimately be made by the First Nations?
+If all the nations in the province were all treaty nations and the government was now in the situation where it had joint decision-making everywhere, why do we even have a provincial government except to fund the decisions that would, ultimately, be made by the First Nations?
 There is a line that is being crossed here.
 There’s a line that’s being crossed in the approach that this government is taking.

 Because if it doesn’t, let’s sit down and talk about how we remove it so that it isn’t a barrier to moving forward with the success of treaty.
 This is where we should be going, and this is the question that I have in terms of whether I support this treaty or not.